edumsg/android/README.md

 # Edumsg-Android
-This is a repository for a bachelor thesis project Android app, which replicates Twitter functionalities.
+This is a repository for an Android app that was created for a bachelor thesis' project, which replicates Twitter functionalities.